Curbside Classic commentators tease out undiscussed aspects of 1950s independents

 I suppose that the Loewy coupes could have been kept in production at Studebaker’s truck plant, but that would have generated only incremental sales.
 And perhaps the new combine would have had greater resources than Studebaker-Packard did to keep the light-truck line competitive — which could have been an increasingly valuable asset down the road.

-Perhaps the biggest problem could have integrating dealer networks in order to minimize overlapping products and dealer coverage areas.
+Perhaps the biggest problem could have been integrating dealer networks in order to minimize overlapping products and dealer coverage areas.
 I could see the combine succumbing to dysfunctional badge engineering similar to the Plymouth and Dodge lineups in the second half of the 1970s.

 If Nash mostly wanted a V8, it could have been less costly to buy it from Studebaker.
 In addition, we have argued that a V8 wasn’t nearly as important as commonly assumed, particularly for a compact (go here for further discussion).